Budgets & Funding

 * After a club has been approved by the Rules Committee and has registered with the Office of Student Leadership and Activities, it will then be eligible to submit a budget and sign up to attend weekly Appropriations meetings.

-How can a club receive funding?
+How can a club attend a meeting?

 How do I obtain money from the Appropriations Committee after Budget Weekend?